contactandyc/mnist-chatgpt/README.md

 ## details...

+### data
-`data` comes from the website http://yann.lecun.com/exdb/mnist/
+Comes from the website http://yann.lecun.com/exdb/mnist/ and is needed for this project

+### 1_reading_mnist_labels
-`1_reading_mnist_labels` asks ChatGPT to convert the following file format to code.
+Asks ChatGPT to convert the following file format to code.
 In addition to this, it shows how to generate the program in multiple languages and deals with various issues.

 ```
 generate a function in c to read a file with the following format and return a structure